 Filed with rainforests and adventure behind every corner, Costa Rica established itself as a leading destination when it comes to sustainable travel.
 In fact, choosing where to spend your honeymoon in Costa Rica might be difficult.
 There are so many places in Costa Rica to choose from but don’t worry, this country has it all – from white sandy beaches through luxurious retreats to adventurous activities to indulge in.

 St. Vincent & the Grenadines has some of arguably the most secluded islands in the Caribbean.
 But don’t expect that to stay that way for too long.
 This small country which consists of 32 beautiful remote islands got its first international airport in 2017.
 After this, the number of tourists is likely to increase in the next few years.

 The largest island of French Polynesia is oftentimes undeservingly passed over by newly-married couples.
-However, many people don’t realize Tahiti is just as romantic as the most popular honeymoon destinations.
+A lot more people choose Bora Bora because of its dreamy lagoon and the fact there are so many exciting things to do in Bora Bora but many people don’t realize Tahiti is just as romantic as the most popular honeymoon destinations.
 Whether you want to relax in a secluded resort, sunbathe on some stunning beaches or even go for an exciting night out, Tahiti has it all.

 There aren’t too many things I can tell you about the Maldives that you haven’t already heard.
 If you want to get away from anything with your new partner, definitely consider the Maldives, an archipelago with endless stretches of white sandy beaches and an abundance of marine life.
 No wonder diving in the Maldives is something that makes it to the top of most people’s travel bucket list!